h-w-h/h-w-h.github.io/research.md

 ## Overview ##
   The primary branch of research interest is optimization.
-  The particular specialization of interest is the intersection of fixed iterative fixed point algorithms, variational modeling for image processing, and asynchronous computations.
+  The particular specialization of interest is the intersection of iterative fixed point algorithms, variational modeling for image processing, and asynchronous computations.
 Below we briefly describe each of these independently and then where they intersect.

 ### *Convex Feasibility Problems* ###
 Let \\( \lbrace C_i\rbrace_{i=1}^m \\) be a finite family of closed convex sets with nonempty intersection.
 Convex feasibility problems (CFPs) consist of finding a point \\(x\\) in the intersection of the convex sets, i.e.,